Wendy0601/Wendy0601.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Wenting Li is a Research Scientist at **The University of Texas at Austin**.
-Before joining UT Austin, she was a Staff Scientist at **Los Alamos National Laboratory (LANL)** and a Postdoctoral Research Associate with LANL’s **Center for Nonlinear Studies (CNLS)** and **Theoretical Division (T-5)** (2020–2023).
-She earned her Ph.D. in Electrical, Computer, and Systems Engineering (ECSE) and an M.S. in Applied Mathematics from **Rensselaer Polytechnic Institute (RPI)** in 2019, advised by [Meng Wang](https://ecse.rpi.edu/~wang/).
-Her doctoral research focused on applying machine and deep learning to power system monitoring and protection.
+Wenting Li has been a Research Scientist at the Georgia Institute of Technology since 2026.
+Prior to joining Georgia Tech, she gained extensive research experience at the University of Texas at Austin and Los Alamos National Laboratory (LANL).
+She completed her postdoctoral training at LANL’s Center for Nonlinear Studies (CNLS) and Theoretical Division in 2023.
+She received her Ph.D. in Electrical Engineering and M.S. in Applied Mathematics from Rensselaer Polytechnic Institute (RPI) in 2019, where she was advised by Dr. [Meng Wang](https://ecse.rpi.edu/~wang/).

 ## News
+* **03/15/2026**: Joined AI4OPT at Georgia Institute of Technology.
 * **07/30/2025**: Launched a new IEEE Task Force on **Trustworthy AI for Power Grid Reliability and Security (TAIPG)**.
 * **06/08/2025**: Our paper ***LEVIS: Large Exact Verifiable Input Spaces for Neural Networks*** ([arXiv:2408.08824](https://arxiv.org/abs/2408.08824)) was accepted at **ICML 2025**, with an excellent poster presentation by summer intern Mohammad.
 * **05/1/2025**：With the strong encouragement from DOE **ASCR**, we submitted the full proposal: *Exploring the Loss Landscape of Neural Networks for Improved\\ Training and Formal Verification of Foundation Models.